vinjn/cosmos-rl/docs/quickstart/installation.rst

 .. note::
     EFA driver is included in the docker image specifically for aws instances with EFA net interface (Sagemaker AI Pod).

+    If you are not using EFA, you can build the docker image with `docker build --build-arg COSMOS_RL_BUILD_MODE=no-efa -t cosmos-rl-dev:dev --target package .`.

 🔨 Option 2: Run in your own environment
 :::::::::::::::::::::::::::::::::::::::::